What Is Fentanyl?

 - Addiction specialist staff available 24/7 for assistance

-Subject to their discretion, an attending professional during a residential detox may offer alternatives to offset the effects of withdrawal symptoms, such as:
+Subject to their discretion, an attending professional during a residential detox may offer alternatives to offset the effects of the withdrawal symptoms opioid drug users may experience, such as:

 - Anti-anxiety drugs